prolaag/entrospection/README.md

    Call the entropy generation tool 'entrogen' with the -g switch and redirect the output to a file.

     $ entrogen -g GENERATOR_NAME > path-to-file

+   Let the generator run for some amount of time accumulating data in the file.
+When you think you have collected sufficient data terminate the generator with CTRL-C.

 ### Analysing and Viewing the results

     $ entrospect -f <path-to-file>

-The output of entrospection are a number of ".png"s that can be opened individually or are displayed together via the report.html in a browser.
+The output of entrospect is a collection of ".png" files that can be opened individually or are displayed together via the report.html in a browser.
+Each ".png" is named for the test that create the chart which is that test's assessment of the data set.
+See below for the list of tests.

-* binomial.png
+* binomial
-* bit.png
+* bit
-* byte.png
+* byte
-* covariance.png
+* covariance
-* gauss_sum.png
+* gauss_sum
-* qindependence.png
+* qindependence
-* runs.png
+* runs